-And while having a fear of intimacy might share the same qualities of being counterdependent, there's a softer side of those afflicted that still really craves genuinely connecting with another human, even though doing so in practice is difficult to accomplish.
-The first step for combatting this?
-Identifying if it is that very fear holding you back in the first place.
-So below find five signs that a fear of intimacy may be keeping you from your big love in life.
+While having a fear of intimacy might share some of the same qualities of being counterdependent, there's a softer side of those afflicted that still really craves genuinely connecting with another human, even though doing so in practice is difficult to accomplish.
+If you suspect you might fall into this camp, read on for five behavioral red flags that therapists use to diagnose a fear of intimacy.

-1. You don't tolerate close emotional interactions well
+1. You don't tolerate deep emotional interactions well.

-3. You prefer to be alone when a situation starts feeling personal
+2. You prefer to be alone when a situation starts feeling personal.

 And not in an introvert, need-some-me-time type of way, to be sure.
 Rather, when it comes to connecting with other people, particularly through a romantic lens, you have to detach yourself after a certain point to draw a clear "don't cross" line in the sand when a situation grows too intense for your liking.